ayanchavand/DisCat/README.md

-# CatApp
+# DisCat

 ## Overview

-CatApp is a delightful mobile application that lets users explore and enjoy a collection of cat and dog images from various APIs.
+DisCat is a delightful mobile application that lets users explore and enjoy a collection of cat and dog images from various APIs.
 Whether you're a cat lover, a dog enthusiast, or just someone looking for adorable animal pictures, CatApp has got you covered.

-### Features

-- **Cat and Dog Images:** Explore a vast collection of cat and dog images from different sources.

-- **Toggle Between APIs:** Switch between cataas.com and thecatapi.com to see a variety of cat images.

-- **Random Dog Images:** Fetch random dog images from dog.ceo for a dose of canine cuteness.

 ## Technical Details